dmytrahaaa/cloud-platforms_azure/README.md

 Consumer for 'comments-stream' topic.
 Detect language of the message and Produces message with detected language to 'lang-stream' topic.

 ##### Statistics
 Python script with executes ksql queries against ksql-cli server.
-Reads topics 'lang-stream', 'sentiments-out', 'keywords-stream'
+Reads topics 'lang-stream'

 ##### Data set
 Reddit comments .csv file with 5000 of messages.